Zonammas/Meripotens/README.md

 Meripotens replaces bureaucratic filing with a psychological pipeline that mirrors how deep thought actually evolves:

+#### 00_Source (not "Bibliography" or "References"):

+A bibliography treats consumed material as a static list of dead citations.
+Source treats reading material and figures as living roots.
+It holds the intellectual lineage that feeds every active thought in the upper layers, maintaining total traceability back to the origin.

 #### 02_Power (not "Inbox"):

 An inbox demands to be emptied, triggering guilt when it accumulates.
 Power treats raw, unstructured capture as unforced potential energy.
 A high note-count here is not a backlog of administrative debt—it is the critical mass required for true insights to emerge.